technomancy/leiningen/doc/TUTORIAL.md

-Keep in mind that while keeping a running process around is convenient, it's easy for that process to get into a state that doesn't reflect the files on disk—functions that are loaded and then deleted from the file will remain in memory, making it easy to miss problems arising from missing functions (often referred to as "getting slimed").
+Keep in mind that while keeping a running process around is convenient, it's easy for that process to get into a state that doesn't reflect the files on disk: functions that are loaded and then deleted from the file will remain in memory, making it easy to miss problems arising from missing functions (often referred to as "getting slimed").
 Because of this it's advised to do a `lein test` run with a